00011472.JPG

 Permanent Disability Benefits

-Permanent Total Disability (PTD) is the second type of permanent disability benefits in Vermont.
-These benefits are for the most serious injuries preventing workers from returning to any regular and gainful employment.
-If an injured worker is permanently and totally disabled, PTD benefits are given in addition to any PPD benefits that may have been awarded.
-Vermont’s Workers’ Compensation Statute contains some injuries that automatically result in permanent and total disability.
-These include blindness in both eyes, the loss of both hands or both feet, and the loss of one hand and one foot.
-However, a worker can also be permanently and totally disabled in Vermont if his or her injury results in an inability to engage in regular and gainful employment when considered along with other factors such as age, experience, training, education, and mental capacity.
-Among lawyers this type of permanent and total disability is known as the “odd lot doctrine”.
+Permanent Total Disability (PTD) benefits apply to the most severe injuries that prevent workers from returning to any regular and gainful employment.
+PTD benefits are awarded in addition to any PPD benefits.
+Vermont’s Workers’ Compensation Statute specifically identifies certain injuries that automatically qualify as permanent total disability, including blindness in both eyes, loss of both hands or both feet, and the loss of one hand and one foot.
+Beyond these, a worker may also be considered permanently and totally disabled if their injury, combined with factors such as age, experience, training, education, and mental capacity, renders them unable to engage in regular employment.
+This broader category is commonly referred to by lawyers as the “odd lot doctrine.”

-Why You May Need a Lawyer to Help You Get Permanent Disability Benefits
+How a Lawyer Can Help You Get the Most Permanent Disability Benefits

 Disputes over Permanent Partial Disability (PPD) Ratings

-One of the common areas of disputes in Workers’ Compensation claims is over the worker’s correct permanent impairment rating.
-The employer/carrier has the right to send an injured worker to a doctor of its choice to do a permanency ratings.
-The injured worker has the right to a rating done by his or her treating doctor or a doctor of his or her choice if the treating doctor does not do ratings.
-Not surprisingly, the rating from the employer/carrier’s doctor is often lower than the rating from the worker’s doctor.
+One common area of dispute in Workers’ Compensation claims is the correct permanent impairment rating for the injured worker.
+Employers or their insurance carriers have the right to send the injured worker to a doctor of their choice to perform a permanency rating.
+Meanwhile, the injured worker has the right to obtain a rating from their treating doctor or from another doctor of their choosing if the treating doctor does not provide impairment ratings.
+Not surprisingly, ratings from the employer/carrier’s doctor are often lower than those from the worker’s doctor.

-An experienced attorney can help you get the highest impairment rating possible under the rating system.
-Jarvis & Modun understands the AMA Guides and how the ratings system works.
-We make sure that your treating doctor considers all of the medical conditions that should be rated.
-We know the mistakes doctors sometime make.
-If your treating doctor does not do impairment ratings, we can direct you to a doctor who understands the AMA Guides and will do a comprehensive rating examination.
-If there is a dispute over the correct impairment rating, we will fight to get you the best permanency award possible.
+An experienced attorney can help you secure the highest impairment rating possible under the rating system.
+At Jarvis & Modun, we thoroughly understand the AMA Guides and how the impairment rating system works.
+We ensure your treating doctor considers all medical conditions that should be included in the rating and recognize common mistakes doctors may make.
+If your treating doctor does not perform impairment ratings, we can refer you to a physician familiar with the AMA Guides who will conduct a comprehensive examination.
+If a dispute arises over the correct impairment rating, we will vigorously advocate to obtain the best permanency award possible for you.

 Permanent Total Disability (PTD)

-Permanent Total Disability (PTD) claims are among the most complicated claims within the Workers’ Compensation system.
-They involve the most serious injuries and the most difficult vocational questions about whether the injured worker is capable of regular and gainful employment.
-They are also the most expensive claims for insurance carriers and employers.
-Because of this, PTD claims are among the most thoroughly litigated Workers’ Compensation claims.
+Permanent Total Disability (PTD) claims are among the most complex cases within the Workers’ Compensation system.
+They involve the most serious injuries and require careful evaluation of whether the injured worker is capable of engaging in regular and gainful employment.
+PTD claims also represent the highest financial exposure for insurance carriers and employers, making them some of the most thoroughly litigated Workers’ Compensation claims.

-If you have been injured at work and fear you may not be able to work again because of it, you should hire an experienced Vermont Workers’ Compensation attorney to help you through the Workers’ Compensation claims process.
-The attorneys at Jarvis & Modun know from experience what sorts of medical problems make it difficult to succeed at regular and gainful work.
-If your medical conditions are severe enough, we know how to build a case to prove that you cannot work again.
-Call Jarvis & Modun at (802) 540-1030 if you fear you are unable to work again because of a work injury.
-An initial consultation is free, and we will take you through the steps necessary to prove you are permanently and totally disabled.
+If you have been injured at work and fear you may never be able to work again because of your injury, it is essential to hire an experienced Vermont Workers’ Compensation attorney to guide you through the claims process.
+The attorneys at Jarvis & Modun have extensive experience identifying the types of medical conditions that can prevent a return to regular employment.
+When your medical condition warrants it, we know how to build a strong case to prove you are permanently and totally disabled.

-If you are entitled to Workers’ Compensation and Social Security Disability benefits at the same time, you should seek the assistance of a lawyer who thoroughly understands the complicated relationship between these two benefit programs before you try to settle your Workers’ Compensation claim.
-Craig Jarvis has educated lawyers from around the country on the strategies available for preserving Social Security Disability benefits when settling a Workers’ Compensation claim.
-He also consults with lawyers in Vermont and other states on the best strategies to use in their individual cases.
+If you qualify for both Workers’ Compensation and Social Security Disability benefits at the same time, it’s essential to seek help from a lawyer who thoroughly understands the complicated relationship between these two programs before settling your Workers’ Compensation claim.
+Craig Jarvis has educated attorneys nationwide on strategies to preserve Social Security Disability benefits when settling Workers’ Compensation cases.
+He also advises lawyers in Vermont and other states on the best approaches for their individual cases.